Princeadxisrael/AccountDB-Plugin-Solana_MongoDB/README.md

 Data to be streamed and stored:
 -Transactions
 -Accounts
+-Block data
+-Slots

 ## Data transformation
--Serialize binary data to JSON
+-Serialize binary data to BSON
 -Include metadata for efficient queries

 ## Optimization